geets04/mss/docs/source/01-User Management.rst

 	* Use LibreOffice Calc to create the file

+	* Choose File -> Save as.
+You will see the Save as dialog.

+	* In the File type field select the format "Text CSV (.csv)".

-	* Save file as .csv
+	* Enter a file name as users.csv and click Save.

-	* In Edit filter setting , Use {space} as field delimeter.
+	* From the Export of text files dialog that appears, select the field delimeter as {space} for the data to be exported, and confirm with OK.

 Open terminal and execute the command –
 ::